PrassesKhadka/py-projects/README.md

 1. Generators and Iterators

-- generators: type of iterable -> uses the yield keyword
+- generators: type of iterable(like list and tuples) -> uses the yield keyword

 Also, All generator functions are iterators because they produce values one at a time and maintain their state.